pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     optvar5 = store(optvar0, 0, optvar1)"""
         # fails in an annoying way! the resulting
         # basic block is not in proper SSA form
-        # so printing doesn't work.
+        # so printing it fails.
 The optimized
         # block would look like this:
         # optvar0 = getarg(0)
         # optvar1 = alloc()